discworldian/interview.devops/README.md

 Images may come in rotated, see for example `rotated.png`.
 Implement code to check if the input image is correctly oriented and, if not, rotate the image to its default orientation.

+❎ I didn't have the time to look into this, but I would look at EXIF orientation packages in go, e.g. https://pkg.go.dev/github.com/takumakei/exif-orientation

 ### Task 7 (optional)

 Optional task, come back to after build/deploy steps if you have time.

 Implement unit testing for the the HTTP handler.

+❎ I didn't have the time to look at this.

 ## Build